Auxnon/silt-lua/README.md

-# Silt-Lua, a lua subset interpreter in 100% rust
+# Silt-Lua, a Lua subset interpreter in 100% rust

 This project was originally created to answer a problem with the current rust landscape in lacking a complete lua interpreter solution written in 100% rust.
 That may not necessarily be true anymore.
 Even still, the existing implementations at the time were missing crucial features and optimizations to satisfy the requirements of my closed source project [Petrichor64](https://makeavoy.itch.io/petrichor64), so here we are.